feckmore/magnifier/README.md

-# ScopeFeed
+# Magnifier

-> The source code for https://scopefeed.com
+> The source code for https://magnifier.pro

-Simple viewer to display USB microscopes, webcams or other video sources in your browser.
+Simple viewer to display and magnify USB microscopes, webcams or other video sources in your browser.